Tech measures to control coronavirus

-“Vdoma” can be installed and activated only on phones with Ukrainian phone numbers (+380).
+The challenge for using “Vdoma” by foreigners is that it can be installed and activated only on phones with Ukrainian phone numbers (+380).
 During the registration, the user will receive an SMS with a confirmation code to activate the app.
-The other challenge for foreigners is that the app doesn’t have an English version.

 After the registration, one needs to allow the application to send push notifications and fill in the residence address for the period of self-isolation.